Email image popup

 On Patreon, fans can become members (or “patrons” as they are called on the platform) of a paid subscription for their favorite creators.
 A patron’s subscription will get them added benefits like exclusive content, access to community features, and more.

-Creators can build their tiers for their membership each with different degrees of rewards of exclusive content.
+• Membership tiers: Creators can build their tiers for their membership each with different degrees of rewards of exclusive content.
 Additionally, they can charge for content monthly or by project which gives some flexibility.

-Finally, it can be hard for a creator’s Patreon page to be found because there aren’t great discovery tools in place for potential customers to find your work without paying first.
+• Hard to get found: It can be hard for a creator’s Patreon page to be found because there aren’t great discovery tools in place for potential customers to find your work without paying first.

 Start Your Free Trial